cs448m/cs448m.github.io/assignments/tbot/README.md

 then place a spacer and 2 shims on each bolt.
 Next add the v-wheel,
 and then place the nylon nut and hand tighten.
+The plate's large holes are for the eccentric spacers.

-Note that as the eccentric spacer is rotated the off-axis center hole causes the center of the spacer to move relative to the center of the plate.o Orient the eccentric spacer so that the notch is facing outward;
+	Note that as the eccentric spacer is rotated the off-axis center hole causes the center of the spacer to move relative to the center of the plate.
+Orient the eccentric spacer so that the notch is facing outward;
-Aligning it in this way creates the maximum distance between the opposing wheels.
+aligning it in this way creates the maximum distance between the opposing wheels.

 3. Flip the plate over and attach 4 more solid wheels on the other side.